jonasvdd/Scriptor-Jekyll-Theme/_posts/2020-03-28-atomic-habits.md

 A habit becomes your identity.
 Don't think identity is something static that merely changes over decades.
 I've seen my brother change his identity over a single summer going from being completely introvert to being an outgoing, active person.
 It is important to make habits part of your identity.
 Suppose someone offers you a cigarette.
 Saying a) 'No, I want to quit smoking' or b) 'No, I'm not a smoker' will likely have the same outcome in this situation.
 Yet the latter will have a bigger change of succeeding in quitting.
 Saying (and believing) that you are not a smoker, makes you (at least) think that you belong the the group of people who don't smoke.
 Feeling associated with a culture/group where your behavior is seen as normal increases your changes of maintaining good habits.

+In our <a href='/why-i-dont-masturbate'>first post</a> we talked about why we both quitted (a bad habit of) masturbation to pornography.
+In that post we elaborate on how we employed this identity tactic to change our mindset.

 <!-- TODO hier een cross-reference met NoFap post -->

 ### 2. Structure